Axeloooo/Notebook/src/chapters/Machine_Learning/README.md

 ### Training and Test Sets

-- Training Set: The training set is the largest part of the dataset and the foundation for model building.
+- **Training Set**: The training set is the largest part of the dataset and the foundation for model building.
 Machine learning algorithms use this segment to learn from the data’s patterns.

-- Test Set: Different from the training set, the test set serves as an unbiased measure for evaluating the model’s performance on completely new and unseen data.
+- **Test Set**: Different from the training set, the test set serves as an unbiased measure for evaluating the model’s performance on completely new and unseen data.

 Example: